mzperx7/Dotfiles/README.md

 # Dark theme
-Dark theme with focus on C.
-Modified Zed theme for my monitor.
+Dark theme with focus on C. Modified VS Code and Zed theme for my monitor